minhtrannhat/MyFTP/README.md

 A Python implementation of a FTP client - server.
 Supports both TCP and UDP protocols.
 Tested on Python 3.11 and Python 3.10.

+All specfications regarding opcodes, return codes and payload are included in the pdf at the root of the repo `./project_coen366.pdf`

 ## Dependencies

 Zero.
 Only python standard libs were used.

 ## Running

 ### Client

+Always start the FTP server before starting the FTP client.

 You can run `python3 src/myftp/client.py --directory <insert valid directory that you have read/write permissions>` to start the client.